 Benefits of Guided Analytics

 Ultimately, the guided analytics approach empowers end-users to quickly understand insights and information presented in a dashboard.
 The analyst’s goal is to create dashboards that are informative and user-friendly so anyone can dive in and understand the story quickly.
-Providing various options to slice and doc data enables consumers to gain deeper insights.
+Providing various options to slice and dice data enables consumers to gain deeper insights.

 Another one of the benefits of guided analytics is that it helps keep teams on the same page with a centralized place for all business data where everyone can find the data they need.